Our People - John Thomas Burke

 By 1901 the family had moved to 65 Harwood Street in Blackburn, just around the corner from Coddington Street.
 Patrick was now listed as an engine fitter and labourer, while Ellen did not have an occupation listed.
 Mary was still a cotton winder, John was a mould man in a timber yard, Maria a cotton winder and James a cotton cloth hooker.
 Catherine at 10 years old was probably a scholar, but nothing is listed.

 In 1911 they had moved to 24 Heyes Street, Blackburn.
-All the family were still together and John filled out the census return on behalf of his father (below).
 Patrick was a general labourer an an Iron Foundry and Ellen was at home.
 Mary was a coloured yarn winder, John a steel tool grinder in the motor industry, Maria a cop winder, James a yarn packer and Catherine a weaver.

 John joined up with the King's Royal Rifle Corps in 1901.
 A copy of some of the documents in his military record still survives, although they are badly burnt and suffer from water damage.
 He was 19 years and 8 months of age according to the attestation documents and resided at that time in Blackburn.
 The document was signed 28th November 1901.
 In the medical examination he is described as being 5 feet 4 and 3 eighths of an inch high and weighing in at 11 stones.
 He was of fresh complexion with blue eyes and dark brown hair.
 He was a Roman Catholic and didn't have any other distinguishing features.
 John was promoted to Corporal 30th August 1905 and Lance Sergeant 4th June 1909.
 There are some other details in regard to transfers and re-engagements that are not too clear.